 Game Tracks, the annual publication of the Wildlife Management Branch provided free of charge to all persons who purchase a game licence.

 A number of colonies that are open to harvest are located within Game Reserves, Crown land and Nature Reserves, other open colonies are found on private land.
 As such harvesters may need to seek permission from private landholders or require additional permits to access these colonies.

-An information sheet providing details of colonies that are open to harvest is mailed to the previous season's licence holders and is available on this website.
+The following information sheet provides details of colonies that are open to harvest and is mailed to the previous season's licence holders each year

 Two methods for the humane dispatch of muttonbirds have been endorsed, It is the responsibility of the harvester to use the method that will ensure a humane kill that does not cause unreasonable or unjustifiable pain or suffering to the chick.
 A full description of these methods is available in the